 Carpetbag Steak is a pleasant combination of beef and oysters covered in butter garlic sauce.
 This dish is popular in New Zealand and Australia.
 Especially in the 1950s and 1960s, it remarkably rose as a superstar dish in these countries!

-If you want a more refreshing meal for the dinner among thousands of Australian dinner recipes, take a look at the following fish or seafood dishes!
+If you want a more refreshing meal for dinner among thousands of Australian dinner recipes, take a look at the following fish or seafood dishes!
 Their names should totally stand in your must-try food list for the next trip to the homeland of kangaroos!

 7. Sydney Rock Oyster